cuberite/cuberite/GETTING-STARTED.md

 **Windows:**

-You need to first execute the `src/Bindings/AllToLua.bat` script file, then just open the solution file in your MSVC of choice and build.
+You need to first generate a project file with `cmake . -DCMAKE_BUILD_TYPE=DEBUG` then execute the `src/Bindings/AllToLua.bat` script file, then just open the solution file in your MSVC of choice and build.

 How to Run
 ----------